 September is here and you know what that means?!
 Happy Wedding Month!
-My husband and I got married on Saturday, September 21, 2019 and it was by far, the most beautiful day.
-Our first anniversary is creeping up and we just can’t wait to celebrate.
+My husband and I got married on Saturday, September 21, 2019 and it was such a beautiful day.
+Our first anniversary is creeping up and we can’t wait to celebrate.

-Seeing as I will be sharing wedding related blog posts for this month, I figured lets start off with the super easy and simple task of cleaning your wedding rings.
+Seeing as I will be sharing wedding related blog posts for this month, I figurer this easy way to clean your rings is a great start.
 Easy you might ask?
 Yes, easy.

 First and foremost, I clean my rings pretty regularly.
 If not every week than definitely every other.
-Since being at home more though, I have been doing it a little less since I’m not wearing them as often, but the point is, I ensure my rings stay as clean as possible.
+I ensure my rings stay as clean as possible and clean them often.
 Along with that schedule of cleaning, before any event we attend, I clean them before those, too.
-Now, this “cleaning of your rings” isn’t just limited to just that.
+This isn’t limited to just cleaning rings – it can be done with all your jewellery.
 When I clean my rings, I typically do my necklace and bracelet as well.

-With all of us using hand sanitizer like it’s a hand cream these days, our diamonds can get a little foggy.
+With all of us using hand sanitizer like hand cream these days, our diamonds can get a little foggy.

 What You’ll Need